.jpg)

 2. Cascade

-The waterfall is primarily an aesthetic element and rarely causes major problems.
-Over time, slight leaks may occur if some joints wear out, but these situations are generally easy to correct when detected early.
+The waterfall is mainly a decorative feature and rarely causes major problems.
+Over time, minor leaks can develop if certain seals wear out, but these issues are generally easy to fix when caught early.

-Headrests are comfort elements that are constantly exposed to water and chemicals.
-Over time, they may discolor or deteriorate, but replacing them is generally simple and inexpensive.
+Headrests are comfort features that are constantly exposed to water and chemicals.
+Over time, they may fade or deteriorate, but they are usually simple and inexpensive to replace.

 4. Jets